 Answer: Abulia

-- The "Big Five" is a well-known suggested taxonomy for personality traits that has been developed through psychology trait theory since the 1980s.
-The grouping is occasionally known by its acronym OCEAN as the five traits are openness to experience, conscientiousness, extraversion, agreeableness, and what fifth trait?
+42. The "Big Five" is a well-known suggested taxonomy for personality traits that has been developed through psychology trait theory since the 1980s.
+The grouping is occasionally known by its acronym OCEAN, because the five traits are openness to experience, conscientiousness, extraversion, agreeableness, and what fifth trait?

 Answer: Neuroticism